bcgov/fasstrshiny/CODE_DESIGN.md

   adjust the `opts_hover()` option in the girafe output to make opacity 1.

 ## IDs
 See the internal dataset, `parameters`.
 It is created in `data-raw/parameters.R` and includes parameter `id`s, `tooltips` and how they correspond to fasstr arguments.

+## Future considerations

+### Interactive Plots
+Right now we use the static plots created by fasstr and then *add* interactivity to these plots with either ggiraph (adding/replacing interactive geoms) or with plotly (ggplotly).
+In the future, interactivity *could* be added to fasstr plots, however, there is the risk of making it necessary to update the fasstr app when all you to do is tweak something in fasstrshiny.
+It would also require more dependencies in fasstr.